smithalexk/CEST_analysis/README.md

 This tool registers CEST data using the logic shown below.
 ![alt text](https://github.com/smithalexk/CEST_analysis/raw/master/images/Registration.png "CEST Motion Correction Pipeline") If there are offsets between ±1 ppm, the the registration tool with split the stack into three separate time-series of data.
-The > ±1 ppm data will be registered to the S0 image; then an co-registered image close to 1 ppm will be used as the reference to MCFLIRT the remaining volumes.
+The > ±1 ppm data will be registered to the S<sub>0</sub> image; then a co-registered image close to 1 ppm is used as the reference to MCFLIRT the remaining volumes.
 The three separate time-series are then combined back into one time-series for further processing.
-If no offsets between ±1 ppm are detected (e.g., using MT data only), then the entire time-series will be coregistered to the S0 image.
+If no offsets between ±1 ppm are detected (e.g., using MT data only), then the entire time-series will be coregistered to the S<sub>0</sub> image.